ctrueden/habitica-tools/README.md

 * `autofeed.py` - Automatically uses the optimal food on all pets that need feeding, to advance them toward becoming mounts as efficiently as possible.

+* `autoquest.py` - Waits until the given time, then invites your party to the specified quest, then ensures it starts (forcing if needed) within the specified amount of time afteward.

 The only dependency is `requests`.

 ## Configuring credentials